 9/7/12: EPA's Bay Delta Action Plan notes that "Water quality monitoring is done for special studies and associated with individual actions.
 Monitoring data is not easily available and a periodic monitoring program has not been established."

-9/24/12: The Cache Creek Watershed Mercury Program required an assessment of mercury-contaminated sediments in the upper Cache Creek watershed.
-Water Board staff has completed the survey links to these reports are available at
+9/24/12: The Cache Creek Watershed Mercury Program required an assessment of mercurycontaminated sediments in the upper Cache Creek watershed.
+Water Board staff has completed the survey and produced these reports1: